 The name Nano3 reflects the synergetic nature of the facility, focusing on three fields of nanoscale research and development within the space - Nanoscience, Nanoengineering and Nanomedicine.

-In addition to providing essential nanofabrication capabilities for research on electronic and optoelectronic materials and devices, the facility is intended to facilitate the pursuit of research in emerging, interdisciplinary, and rapidly growing fields such as biomedical and biochemical devices, heterogeneous integrated devices and circuits, and sensor technology.
+In addition to providing essential nanofabrication capabilities for research on electronic and optoelectronic materials and devices, the facility facilitates the pursuit of research in emerging, interdisciplinary, and rapidly growing fields such as biomedical and biochemical devices, heterogeneous integrated devices and circuits, and sensor technology.

 We are excited to announce that our new, state-of-the-art Thermofisher Talos F200X Scanning/Transmission Electron Microscope (S/TEM) is installed and operational.
 The equipment is optimized for materials characterization and includes high-end chemical analysis capabilities (EDX, EELS).
 Nano3 can now offer S/TEM training, access for independent use, and also direct imaging services to our academic and industry user community.